CentOS-PaaS-SIG/linchpin/docs/source/installation.rst

     (linchpin) $ mkdir workspace
     (linchpin) $ export WORKSPACE=./workspace
     (linchpin) $ linchpin init
-    PinFile and file structure created at /root/work/workspace
+    PinFile and file structure created at /home/user/workspace

+.. note:: The WORKSPACE variable isn't specifically required if the workspace is $PWD.

 Installing LinchPin on RHEL 7.4
 ---------------------------------